brendanwallace/switchbackultimate.github.io/content/vision.md

 - __Play__

 We learn by doing, prioritize touches and time spent moving, commit to making the most of practice, and attend a lot of tournaments.
+Our goal celebrations border on the absurd.

 Come climb the mountain with us.